casetext/flashpoint/README.md

 either because the underlying data has changed or because the user logged in or out.
 - `offProfile(cb)`: Detaches a listener previously attached with `onProfile(cb)`.
-- `login()`: Triggers the login handler.
+- `login(options)`: Triggers the login handler.
 Returns a promise that resolves on successful login and rejects on unsuccessful login.

 Attributes: